josieisnotarat/LabCenterIMS/README.md

    npm start
    ```

-The Node server already contains the default SQL Server credentials (`sa` / `yourStrong(!)Password`) and points to `localhost:1433` with the `dbLabCenter` database.
-Update `server.js` directly if you need different connection details.
+The Node server reads its SQL Server connection settings from environment variables or a local `.env` file.
+The automated setup script writes defaults for the bundled Docker container (`labcenter_app` / `LabCenter!AppPass` against `localhost:1433`).
+Update `.env` or the environment as needed if you are connecting to a different SQL Server instance.

 The app serves both the API under `/api/*` and the static UI.
 Visit `http://localhost:3000/` after the server is running to see the dashboard populated with live data from SQL Server.